-CPs, ICFs, zAAPs, zIIPs, IFLs, and SAPs can be concurrently added to a z114 if unassigned PUs are available in any installed processor drawer.
-The number of zAAPs cannot exceed the number of CPs, plus unassigned CPs.
-The same is true for the zIIPs.
+CPs, ICFs, zAAPs, zIIPs, IFLs, and SAPs can be concurrently added to a z196 if unassigned PUs are available on any installed book.
+The number of zAAPs cannot exceed the number of CPs plus unassigned CPs.
+The same holds true for the zIIPs.